Amen (Salif Keita album)

 Amen is the third studio album by Malian artist Salif Keita, released in 1991 by Mango Records.
 The album reached No. 1 on the Billboard World Albums chart.

 Overview

 Amen was produced by Joe Zawinul.

 Critical reception

 Amen was Grammy nominated in the category of Best World Music Album.

+Fred Sushter of DownBeat wrote in 1992: "Amen is destined to be a world music classic, perhaps the first disc of its type to realize the potential of African sophistication and Western knowhow.
+It has been called the Aja of world beat, a reference to the shimmering Steely Dan album of the same name."